Tobi1kenobi/D3FamilyTree/README.md

 `Born` is the year of birth of the individual.

-`Partners` contains, in order, the partners that the individual has had either married or had children with.
+`Partners` contains, in chronological order, the partners that the individual has either married or had children with.
 These partners **must be individuals** in the CSV file additionally but with the caveat that the partner individual **does not** have any entries in their Partners column.
-If an individual has multiple partners these are separated by a semicolon ';', the final partner is assumed to be married to the individual if this is not the case a semicolon should be added after the final partner.
+Semicolons ';' following the partner's name indicate an ended relationship and a subsequent partner can be added after e.g. 'John Doe' indicates married to John Doe whilst 'John Doe; Allan Smith;' indicates separated from John Doe and then separated from Allan Smith.

 ### Important